3l-d1abl0/leetcode/0030-substring-with-concatenation-of-all-words/README.md

 <pre><strong>Input:</strong> s = "wordgoodgoodgoodbestword", words = ["word","good","best","word"]
 <strong>Output:</strong> []
 <strong>Explanation:</strong> Since words.length == 4 and words[i].length == 4, the concatenated substring has to be of length 16.
-There is no substring of length 16 is s that is equal to the concatenation of any permutation of words.
+There is no substring of length 16 in s that is equal to the concatenation of any permutation of words.
 We return an empty array.
 </pre>